swiftlang/swift-evolution/proposals/0267-where-on-contextually-generic.md

 ## Motivation

-Today, `where` clauses on contextually generic declarations, including protocol extension members, are expressed indirectly by placing them inside conditional extensions.
-Unless constraints are identical, every such declaration requires a separate extension.
+Today, a contextual where clause on a member declaration can only be expressed indirectly by placing the member inside a dedicated constrained extension.
+Unless constraints are identical, every such member requires a separate extension.
-This dependence on extensions can be an obstacle to grouping semantically related APIs, stacking up constraints, and sometimes the legibility of heavily generic interfaces.
+This lack of flexibility is a potential obstacle to grouping semantically related APIs, stacking up constraints, and the legibility of heavily generic interfaces.

-It is reasonable to expect a `where` clause to work anywhere a constraint can be meaningfully imposed, that is, both of these structuring styles should be available to the user:
+It is reasonable to expect a `where` clause to "work" anywhere a constraint is meaningful, which is to say both of these structuring styles should be available to the user:

 ```swift
 // 'Foo' can be any kind of nominal type declaration.